 The mRNA vaccine helps your immune system recognize the virus shouldn’t be there and prompts it to make antibodies that fight against the spike protein of the virus.
 This means the virus cannot enter the cells and the infection is prevented.
 Within two weeks, your body learns how to protect itself against future infection.
 The first shot helps build up that protection.

 The second dose strengthens the immune response to help give greater protection that lasts longer.
 This helps give your body another chance to develop the antibodies it needs to fight off the virus, which is especially important for those who may not have had an adequate initial immune response.
 While there is no difference between what is in the two doses, the second dose is needed to help boost the immune response to prevent infection.

 There is some concern that those who only get one dose may not have adequate protection.
 The second dose helps to remind your body to continue the production of antibodies and develops memory cells that may help your body more quickly fight off the actual virus, if you are exposed in the future.

 If you receive a two-dose vaccine, the shots will be spaced a few weeks apart (typically three weeks to a month dependent upon which vaccine you receive).
 Clinical trials have shown this timeframe helps to best support the vaccine’s effectiveness, so make sure you receive both doses in the recommended timing.

 The COVID-19 vaccines are an important step in slowing the spread of the disease.
 Even after you become vaccinated, you should continue to follow public health guidelines to help protect you, your family and others from COVID-19.

-Due to initial limited supply, the Centers for Disease Control and Prevention and state and local health departments are coordinating vaccine eligibility and availability.
-You can go to the UHC COVID-19 Vaccinate Resource Locator for more information specific to your location.
+The Centers for Disease Control and Prevention and state and local health departments are coordinating vaccine eligibility and availability.
+You can go to the UnitedHealthcare COVID-19 Vaccinate Resource Locator for more information specific to your location.